Protections at work

 For example, if an employee refuses to vote for an enterprise agreement, the employer can't:

 The coercive behaviour may still be unlawful even if it wasn't successful in forcing someone to do something against their will.

 Undue influence or pressure is when an employer uses their power to try to influence or pressure an employee to change their conditions of employment.

 It's unlawful for an employer to place undue influence or pressure on an employee to:

-- enter or not enter into an agreement under the National Employment Standards or an award or registered agreement
+- enter or not enter into an agreement or arrangement under the National Employment Standards or an award or registered agreement

-- agree or not agree to a deduction.
+- agree or not agree to a deduction from their pay.